ddmitov/perl-executing-browser/README.md

   Two or more non-interactive scripts can be started within a single page.
 They will be executed independently and their output will be updated in real time using different DOM elements or JavaScript functions.
 This could be convenient for all sorts of long-running monitoring scripts.

   **Windows caveat:** All data-only scripts should have ``$|=1;`` among their first lines to disable the built-in buffering of the Perl interpreter.
-Some Windows builds of Perl may not give any output until the script is finished when buffering is enabled.
+Windows builds of Perl may not give any output until the script is finished when buffering is enabled.

   <a name="feeding-from-forms"></a>
   There is no special naming convention for non-interactive scripts.
 They can be called from hyperlinks or HTML forms using a full HTTP URL with the PEB pseudo-domain or a relative path.
 If a relative path is used, the PEB pseudo-domain will be added automatically.
 The following code is an example of a POST request to a local Perl script from an HTML form with no use of JavaScript: